exoji2e/Sugartop/README.md

 Sugartop puts you in control of your own data by only saving it locally, and letting you export it either as a csv-file or as the raw database.

 ## Features
-Sugartop also handles multiple sensors as the same time, is open source and can calibrate your sensor to manually entered glucose readings.
+- Supports multiple sensors as the same time.
+- Calibrate your sensor with manually entered glucose readings.
+- Free and Open Source Software.

 ## How it looks like